SanskarG-20/PIH2026_Nexus/README.md

 **5. One-tap SOS with AI guidance** — Emergency system with GPS fallback, reverse geocoding, audio alerts, and AI-powered contextual safety advice — all accessible from a single floating button.

+**6. Mobile-first responsive design without a CSS framework** — Every component adapts to 360px–430px phones using hand-crafted CSS media queries, `clamp()` fluid typography, `auto-fit` grids, and touch-optimised tap targets — no Tailwind, no Bootstrap, no framework overhead.

 ### Feasibility
 - **Fully functional today** — not a prototype.
 Every feature listed in this README is implemented and running.
+- **Fully responsive** — tested across 360px phones to 1440px desktops, no horizontal overflow, no broken layouts.
 - **All APIs are free-tier** — no infrastructure costs for MVP deployment.
 - **No ML training required** — intelligence comes from Groq's hosted LLM + deterministic service logic.
 - **Deployable in one click** — Vite + Vercel/Netlify compatible.